ordina-jworks/ordina-jworks.github.io/_posts/2020-09-11-RestTemplate-vs-WebClient.md

 Reactive streaming works a bit different under the hood than traditional request-response communication.
 Data only passes through these streams when we block or subscribe them.
 Calling one of these methods we saw earlier, only creates a connection to the stream.
-It is not until there is a 'subscription' or a 'block', that data passes through the entire stream.
+Data only starts passing through the entire stream when there is a 'subscription' or 'block'.
 **Note that you should never block a reactive stream if you want your services to be reactive end-to-end.**

 In the next sections, we will see how we can consume it.